 It’s the daily time-suck of choice right now.

 You might be reading this article about Wordle at this very moment, in fact, because you have another several hours to wait for those six maddening-yet-irresistible rows of squares to appear afresh.
 And you wouldn’t be alone.
-Launched in October by creator Josh Wordle, the browser-based word game has hooked more than 2.7 million users, is dominating social media, inspired copycats and impostors.
+Launched in October by creator Josh Wordle, the browser-based word game has hooked more than three million users, is dominating social media, inspired copycats and impostors.
+And then the New York Times bought it.

 NPR has taken time to address the phenomenon.
 Of course, there are YouTube videos offering tips for mastery.